ropensci/osmdata/README.md

     over osmdata for large queries of single layers, or where relationships between layers are not important.

+-   [osmapiR](https://docs.ropensci.org/osmapiR/) is an R interface to the [OpenStreetMap API v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6) for fetching and saving raw geodata from/to the OpenStreetMap database.
+This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data.
+To access OSM map data for purposes other than editing or exploring the history of the objects, better use osmdata or osmextract packages.

 ## Code of Conduct

 Please note that this package is released with a [Contributor Code of